North Dakota State Flag

 North Dakota State Flag Colors

 The North Dakota state flag uses blue, red, gold, yellow, green, silver, brown, tan, white, and black.
-The State Historical Society of North Dakota provides specific Pantone values for each color.
+The State Historical Society of North Dakota provides specific Pantone values for each color, and these can be compared in the U.S. state colors guide.

 Blue forms the background field.
 Red appears on the scroll, shield stripes, and details.
 Gold marks the sun rays, stars, and scroll trim.
-Multiple shades color the eagle's feathers and the olive branch.
+Multiple shades color the eagle's feathers and the olive branch, while geographic context sits on the North Dakota borders page.